Image

 Location: Montgomery

-The Alabama Center for the Book runs this festival, which includes appearances and signings by local, regional, and national authors, discussions, exhibitors, and special children’s activities.
+This delightful one-day festival includes appearances and signings by local, regional, and national authors, discussions, exhibitors, and special children’s activities.

 ARIZONA